Skip to main content

 Always write the allele as a superscript on the X. Writing just "H" or "h" without the X is a 1-mark deduction because it hides the sex-linkage.

-What is wrong denominators?
+What are wrong denominators?

 Show answer